matthewjchou/PataClone/PROPOSAL.md

 - Figure out how to maintain a clock to gauge how on-tempo drumbeats are
 - Animate a walking/attacking animation
 - Sounds for drumbeats, attacks, music, etc.

+Expected final product:
+- A rhythm game with beat matching detection and simple graphical physics
+- Control 1 patapon (eyeball)
+- Beat the drum, accomplish tasks, but patapon will probably stay still

+First week:
+- I expect to have accurately implemented beat matching

+Second week:
+- I expect to have non animated visual sprites with boss health and damage elements working

+Third week:
+- I expect to have animated visuals with projectiles animated with the Box2D physics engine

+Extra time:
+- Improve all visuals/animations
+- Add more mechanics like walking
+- Add more patapons